PaulBrownMagic/BedSit/README.md

 ### Managing Situations

-BedSit provides a `situation` prototype object that you can instantiate to manage the situation, be it with SitCalc or STRIPState.
+BedSit provides a `bedsit` prototype object that you can instantiate to manage the situation, be it with SitCalc or STRIPState.
 This object is the gateway to the situation term, you ask this what fluents hold and ask this to do actions.